DIY Cast Iron Seasoning Oil (Grapeseed Oil + Beeswax)

 Most modern pans come pre-seasoned.
 If yours doesn’t, rub it with the oil of your choice, using a non-fuzzy paper towel.
 Wipe out any excess oil until it until it looks almost dry, and place the pan upside down in a 450 degree oven for 1 hour.
 (Make sure you coat the handles and the back.)
 Repeat twice.

-The seasoning will continue to build up over time, so cook with plenty of fat on low heat for a few weeks.
+The layers of seasoning will continue to build up over time, so cook with plenty of fat on low heat for a few weeks.
 It will get there.

 Touch up seasoning